Moon Jae-in

-Born to North Korean refugees of House of Moon in Hamhung, Moon was raised in poverty in the southern port city of Busan.
+Born in Geoje to North Korean refugees, Moon was raised in poverty in Busan.
 He excelled in school and studied law at Kyung Hee University.
-He became a lawyer and later involved in human rights activism with Roh Moo-hyun.
+He became a lawyer and was involved in human rights activism with Roh Moo-hyun.
 He was imprisoned for organizing a protest against the Yushin Constitution.
-As a result of his work in human rights law, Moon was chosen to be the campaign manager for his longtime mentor Roh Moo-hyun in his successful bid for the 2002 presidential election.
+As a result of his work in human rights law, Moon was chosen to be Roh's campaign manager in the 2002 presidential election.
 He served in Roh's administration in various official capacities.
-In 2012, Moon was a candidate for the Democratic United Party in the 2012 presidential election, in which he lost narrowly to Park Geun-hye in which Park was aided by the National Intelligence Service (NIS).
+In 2012, Moon was a candidate for the Democratic United Party in the 2012 presidential election, which he lost to Park Geun-hye.

-During the 2017 presidential election, Moon was elected president as the Democratic Party of Korea candidate following the impeachment of Park Geun-hye and her subsequent removal.
-As president, Moon has achieved international attention for his meetings with North Korean Chairman Kim Jong-un at inter-Korean summits in April, May, and September 2018, making him the third South Korean president to meet their North Korean counterpart.
-On June 30, 2019, he met with both Kim and Donald Trump, then-president of the United States, at the Korean Demilitarized Zone (DMZ).

-Moon favors the Sunshine Policy, a peaceful Korean reunification.
-On economic policy, he favors reform of chaebols (conglomerates), has raised the minimum wage by more than 16 percent, and lowered the maximum workweek from 68 to 52 hours.
-During the COVID-19 pandemic in South Korea, Moon has received praise domestically and internationally, and helped his party win a historic victory in the 2020 South Korean legislative election.
+In the 2017 presidential election, Moon was elected president as the Democratic Party of Korea candidate after Park Geun-hye was impeached and removed from office.
+As president, Moon received international attention for his meetings with North Korean Chairman Kim Jong Un at inter-Korean summits in April, May, and September 2018, making him the third South Korean president to meet their North Korean counterpart.
+On June 30, 2019, he met with both Kim and US president Donald Trump at the Korean Demilitarized Zone (DMZ).
+During his presidency, Moon favored the Sunshine Policy, a peaceful approach to Korean reunification.
+On economic policy, he favored reform of chaebols (conglomerates), raised the minimum wage by more than 16%, and lowered the maximum workweek from 68 to 52 hours.
+During the COVID-19 pandemic in South Korea, Moon received praise domestically and internationally.
+His party won a historic victory in the 2020 South Korean legislative election.
+However, his party lost the next presidential election, making him the first president since South Korea's democratization in 1987 to transfer power to the opposition after a single term.
+He left office in May 2022, succeeded by his former prosecutor general, Yoon Suk Yeol.